perspective API

 Kind: instance method of view

-have a "ROW_PATH" key, whose value specifies this row's aggregated path.
-If
+key, whose value specifies this row's aggregated path.
+If this

 supplied, the keys of this object will be comma-prepended with their